 Swire Properties' property investment portfolio in Hong Kong comprises office and retail premises, serviced apartments and other luxury and high quality residential accommodation in prime locations.
 Including hotels, the completed portfolio in Hong Kong totals 12.0 million square feet of gross floor area, with an additional 1.2 million square feet under development.
 In the Chinese Mainland, Swire Properties owns and operates major mixed-use commercial developments in Beijing, Guangzhou, Chengdu and Shanghai, in joint venture in most cases, which will total 11.3 million square feet on completion.
-Of this, 9.8 million square feet has already been completed.
-In the USA, Swire Properties is the primary developer of a 0.8 million square feet mixed-use commercial development at Brickell City Centre in Miami, with an adjoining 1.4 million square feet development under planning.
+Of this, 9.8 million square feet mixed-use commercial development is the primary developer of a 0.8 million square feet mixed-use commercial development at Brickell City Centre in Miami, with an adjoining 1.4 million square feet development under planning.